oroinc/documentation/cookbook/how_to_upgrade_to_new_version.rst

     If you have any customization or third party extensions installed, make sure that:
         - your changes to "app/AppKernel.php" file are merged to the new file.
         - your changes to "src/" folder are merged and it contains the custom files.
-        - your changes to "composer.json" file are merged to new file.
+        - your changes to "composer.json" file are merged to the new file.

 .. code-block:: bash